Information for farmers

 Farm Debt Services - feature intro image

-Important steps toward mediation
+Important steps towards mediation

-If agreement is reached, a Form 1 Heads of Agreement (PDF, 129KB) is prepared or supervised by the mediator and signed by both parties with a Form 2 Summary of Mediation completed and signed by all parties and forwarded to QRIDA.
+If an agreement is reached, a Form 1 Heads of Agreement (PDF, 129KB) is prepared or supervised by the mediator and signed by both parties with a Form 2 Summary of Mediation completed and signed by all parties and forwarded to QRIDA.

 Obligations